Contents

 Regular Cleaning

 To maintain the beauty and durability of your plywood floor, regular cleaning is essential.
 Sweep or vacuum the floor regularly to remove dirt and debris.
-When mopping, avoid using excess water, as it can damage the plywood surface.
+When mopping, avoid using excess water, as it can damage the pressed plywood board surface.
 Instead, use a damp mop and a mild cleaning solution.

 Moisture Protection

-In areas with higher humidity, such as kitchens or bathrooms, it’s essential to apply a moisture-resistant coating to your plywood floor to prevent swelling or warping.
+In areas with higher humidity, such as kitchens or bathrooms, it’s essential to apply a moisture-resistant coating to your ply floor to prevent swelling or warping.
 You can also protect the surface by using rugs or mats in high-traffic areas to avoid scratches and damage.

 Refinishing